 Your lesson plan

-Course descriptions which explain what your student learned in each course studied
+Course descriptions which explain what your student learned in each course studied or a "scope and sequence" provided by your curriculum publisher which already lists the course descriptions necessary.

 6. Write the name of each subject on page-divider tabs.